-This post is sponsored by Introstem.
+This post was originally sponsored by Introstem.
 All opinions are my own.

 As a face cream junkie my first thought was, do I really need another face cream?
 The short answer: no, probably not.
 The long answer: just kidding, of course I do when it’s packed with legit ingredients like grape stem cell extract, calendula, aloe and gingko.

 We tried Introstem – here’s what we thought

 What makes Introstem so intriguing is that they’re on the cutting edge of the beauty world, straddling the line between nature and science.
 The shining star in their ingredient list is hemp seed oil, a non-THC compound extracted from male cannabis plants.

 It’s rich in things like omega-3 and omega-6 fatty acids and a plethora of minerals such as potassium and magnesium as well vitamins A and E. And it’s said to help soothe inflammation and calm irritation, offer antioxidant protection and leave skin feeling soft and supple.